JMFaundez/DG_Euler_solver_bump/README.md

 # Discontinous-Galerkin solver for Euler equations

 ## Case
-The case corresponds to [](https://how4.cenaero.be/content/bi2-inviscid-flow-over-bump), and it's solved on a unstructured mesh using Discontinous-Galerkin finite-element method, solving the Euler equations.
+The case corresponds to [BI2 - Inviscid flow over a bump](https://how4.cenaero.be/content/bi2-inviscid-flow-over-bump), and it's solved on a unstructured mesh using Discontinous-Galerkin finite-element method, solving the Euler equations.

 ![](./gen_mesh/mesh0.png)